venuravu/langchain_course/README.md

 # langchain_course
-This repository is to practice  langchain and langgraph
+This repository is to practice  langchain